How do I become a successful portfolio manager?

 Other Questions about Portfolio Manager

-What kind of education do I need to become a portfolio manager?
+What kind of research do portfolio managers conduct?

-What is the job outlook for portfolio managers?
+What is the job search process for portfolio managers?